taniarascia/chip8/README.md

 ## Motivation

-Chip8.js is an ongoing project to write a Chip-8 emulator in JavaScript.
+Chip8.js is a project to write a Chip-8 emulator in JavaScript.
 The main motivation is to learn lower level programming concepts and to increase familiarity with the Node.js environment.

 Here are some of the concepts I learned while writing this program: